aintgoin2goa/recap/README.md

 A library for taking screenshots of a url at various widths, to aid development of a responsive site.
 Uses phantomjs to generate the screenshots.

+This module is also available as a [Grunt Plugin](https://github.com/aintgoin2goa/grunt-recap/).

 Installation
 ---------------